johnhamann/TecanSafireTool/README.md

 # TecanSafireTool

-This jupyter notebook was originally created for personal use to quickly create plots of UV-Vis spectra originating from a Tecan Safire II spectrophotometer
+This jupyter notebook was originally created for personal use to quickly create plots of UV-Vis spectra originating from a Tecan Safire II spectrophotometer.

-The workbook extracts metadata and optical absorbance spectra from Excel sheets (Microsoft Excel 97-2003) generated from the Tecan Safire II in a specific format
+The workbook extracts metadata and optical absorbance spectra from Excel sheets (Microsoft Excel 97-2003) generated from the Tecan Safire II in a specific format.

 ## Features
 1. Detects wavelength range